Civilization VII: Release

 Civilization VII was announced at the Summer Game Fest on June 7, 2024.
 2K previously announced it would appear at Summer Game Fest in May to reveal the "next iteration in one of its biggest and most beloved franchises".
 Hours before the presentation, the game was unintentionally announced on 2K's website.
 Civilization VII was released for Windows, macOS, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, Steam Deck, and Xbox Series X/S on February 11, 2025.
 It was also released for the Nintendo Switch 2 as a launch title on June 5, 2025.
 A virtual reality (VR)/augmented reality (AR) version of Civilization VII was released on April 9, 2025, for the Meta Quest 3 and 3S.
 This version was developed by PlaySide Studios.

-Due to feedback during the early access stage, on February 10, 2025, Firaxis Games released Patch 1.0.1 for Civilization VII, which included improvements to the user interface and tooltips.
-The update also introduced minor rebalancing for certain civilizations, ensuring a more streamlined gameplay experience.
+On February 5, 2026, a feature-limited, DLC-free edition of Civilization VII became available on Apple Arcade for iPhone, iPad, and Mac.

+Updates

+Firaxis Games released several patches for Civilization VII, which included improvements to user interface and AI.
+In May 2026, Firaxis released the 1.4 “Test of Time” update, which allows players to play as one single civilization throughout the game's campaign.
+Until July 2026, three DLC collections with 9 new civilizations were released: “Crossroads of the World”, “Right to Rule” and “Brush & Blade”.

+In 2027, Firaxis will release a new update for the game titled "Arc of Tomorrow".
+It will add the Atomic Age to the game, extending its timeline to the year 2050.
+The first expansion, titled Earthrise, which adds new gameplay mechanics surrounding space exploration, will also be released in 2027.

 Reception

 Civilization VII received "generally favorable" reviews from critics, according to the review aggregator website Metacritic.
-OpenCritic determined that 76% of critics recommended the game.
+OpenCritic determined that 77% of critics recommend the game.

 The game's visuals and sounds and diplomacy system overhaul were mostly praised.
 However, many critics found the UI lacking, the mechanics oversimplified, and the three ages system, coupled with the ability to change civilizations, divisive.
-Other points of criticism included the perceived premature end of the technology tree and the overreliance on DLC to fix or add lacking features.
+Other points of criticism included the perceived premature end of the technology tree (roughly the 1960s) and the overreliance on DLC to fix or add lacking features.

 Player reviews were less positive, with Civilization VII receiving Mixed reviews on Steam from advanced access players shortly before its full release.
-Months after the game's release, Civilization VII maintained a Mixed rating on Steam, with only 48% of players recommending the game, with the most heavy criticism being aimed at the abruptness of the ages system and the immersion breaking of changing Civilizations.
+Months after the game's release, Civilization VII maintained a Mixed rating on Steam, with only 48% of players recommending the game, with the most heavy criticism being aimed at the abruptness of the ages system and the immersion breaking of changing civilizations.

-Civilization VII was nominated for "Best Sim/Strategy Game" at The Game Awards 2025.